 Diversity-based and skills-focused recruitment outcomes are not independent of one another.
-The goal of our recruitment processes should be to create a team which has a variety of strengths, backgrounds and identities, whilst minimizing tokenism.
+The goal of our recruitment processes should be to create a team which has a variety of strengths, backgrounds and identities.
 When our teams are diverse both cognitively and demographically, the positive impacts will be amplified.

 The concept of diversity in the workplace is now receiving recognition for driving innovation, competitive advantages, and all in all, being the right thing to do.
 One very important stumbling block is our definition of “diversity” is sparse.
-The first things that many people usually think of are factors such as age, gender, race, cultural background, etc., but there is far more to creating a diverse workplace than hiring people of colour or creating the perfect male to female ratio.
+The first things that many people usually think of when it comes to diversity are factors such as age, gender, race, and cultural background, but there is far more to creating a diverse workplace than hiring people of colour or creating the perfect male to female ratio.

-What does it look like?
 Decision-making ability and healthy debates are a few characteristics of cognitively diverse teams.
-Getting these results is a combination of a culture and recruitment.
+Getting these results is a combination of culture and recruitment.
 This means recruiting team members with unique insights and ensuring their voices are heard or amplified.

 Your cognitively diverse team should also be demographically diverse.
 In no way does cognitive diversity discount demographic diversity, it simply fills in the gaps that demographic diversity cannot cover in isolation.
-Both can be improved during recruitment by selecting racially, ethnically, and gender diverse candidates who enhance diversity on two cognitive levels:
+Diversity can be improved during recruitment by selecting racially, ethnically, and gender diverse candidates who enhance diversity on the following two cognitive levels:

 - Possess professional skills, background, and experiences that are relevant to the organization